Relationships | Balance | Change

 Sonja Cookman

-Sonja Cookman, MCMFT, believes in each individual’s resilience and ability to overcome the many unique and shared challenges and stressors that present in life.
+Sonja Cookman, LMFT, believes in each individual’s resilience and ability to overcome the many unique and shared challenges and stressors that present in life.
 We all, at times, find ourselves feeling uncomfortable, confused, anxious, and depressed, among many other complex emotions, and Sonja is dedicated to helping you move through these, harnessing the opportunities for growth and building on your strengths and weaknesses.

 Sonja is a positive and caring individual, who works to support families and individuals in creating balance, peace, and happiness in their lives.
 Sonja’s background as a skills trainer and clinical case manager has provided the experience necessary in understanding the challenges that arise in neurological, developmental, and mental health conditions, and how to overcome many of these challenges.
 Within these arenas, Sonja also has experience in working with individuals in strengthening their communication skills and relationships with family members, and in supporting individuals throughout various periods in their life span, and has personal and professional experience in guiding individuals and families through the process of healing through grief and loss, and in healing after trauma and attachment injuries.